Fire and rescue services

 Differences in exchange rates can mean you need much larger amounts of Australian dollars for small purchases.

-Money changers will exchange US dollars and traveller's cheques for VEF, but can't convert to other currencies.
+Money changers will exchange US dollars and travellers' cheques for VEF but generally can't convert them to other currencies.

 The inflation rate is high.